wp-plugins/flyzoo/readme.txt

 * Multiple in-browser chat windows: browse your site and chat at the same time!

 * SSL Connection: automatic chat encryption for HTTPS/SSL sites

+* Chat Moderation: ban users by IP and block forbidden words

 * Chat History